Context Effect

 Here are strategies to help you recognize and overcome this bias:

-State-Dependent Learning Practice
+State-Dependent Practice

 Test Your Understanding